The Strengths of Adults with Dyslexia

 Strengths

 Studies have shown that people with dyslexia have good visuospatial skills, often above that of neurotypical people.
-This might make them good at art, architecture, or other things that involve visualisation.
+This might make them good at art, architecture, or other careers, hobbies or skills that involve visualisation.

 People with dyslexia are often great at thinking outside the box.
-This means they can come up with creative solutions to any problems.
+This means they can come up with creative solutions to any problem.

 People with dyslexia tend to be particularly creative, helped by their vivid imagination and original ideas.
-Whoopi Goldberg, John Lennon and Tom Cruise are all creative people with dyslexia!
+Whoopi Goldberg, John Lennon and Tom Cruise all have dyslexia and are particularly creative people!

-People with dyslexia are great storytellers, and are often good at assessing situations and explaining them clearly.
+People with dyslexia are often great storytellers, good at assessing situations and explaining themselves clearly.

-People with dyslexia often can identify and understand patterns easily, and assess the information logically.
+People with dyslexia often can identify and understand patterns easily and then assess the information logically.
 They draw on their critical thinking and problem-solving skills when making decisions based on new information.

 Everyone with dyslexia is unique and strengths can vary from person to person.
-Itβs important to understand your personal strengths as this increase your confidence, self-awareness, and personal growth.
-Your strengths can also guide you in your personal and professional life.
-Working with a dyslexia coach can help you discover your strengths, increase your confidence, and achieve your goals!
+It’s important to understand your personal strengths as this increases your confidence, self-awareness, and personal growth.
+Understanding other peoples strengths can also help you build stronger relationships, foster empathy and collaborate better together!